phillipclapham/neuroweaver/README.md

 - Notice recurring combinations
 - Identify productive sequences
 - Plan new explorations
+- Track cognitive growth

 Monthly Evolution:

-- Examine your growth patterns
+- Examine your development patterns
 - Try new mode combinations
 - Expand into new domains
 - Share your discoveries
+- Build on emerging capabilities

 ## Final Thoughts

-Remember that Neuroweaver is not just a methodology - it's a living pattern of discovery that grows with each person who explores it.
-Your journey will be uniquely yours, yet part of a larger tapestry of understanding we're all weaving together.
+Remember that NCF is not just a methodology - it's a living framework for cognitive enhancement that grows with each person who explores it.
+Your journey will be uniquely yours, yet part of a larger evolution in human understanding and capability.

 Key Principles to Remember:

-- Start simple, let complexity emerge
+- Start simple, let complexity emerge naturally
-- Trust the process of pattern formation
+- Trust your cognitive development process
-- Document everything, even small insights
+- Document everything, even subtle shifts
 - Share your discoveries with others
-- Stay open to unexpected connections
+- Stay open to unexpected developments

-### Keeping the Dance Alive
+### Keeping the Evolution Alive

-Your practice will evolve through:
+Your practice will develop through:

 - Regular exploration
 - Careful observation